MikeMwambia-TrojanSystem/Buffers-and-Streams/README.md

+THis repo covers buffers and streams in node js
+See streams branch for example code and explanation

 What is a buffer

 This a section in memory that holds binary data temporarily untill a computer is ready to accept it and process it.